 NEW YORK (Reuters) - Warren Buffett's Berkshire Hathaway Inc (BRK-A) bought a new stake of 11 million shares in Verizon Communications Inc (VZ) in the first quarter and added to its holding in Wal-Mart Stores Inc (WMT), according to a regulatory filing on Thursday.

 Shares of Verizon rose 1.6 percent to $48.75 in after-hours trading following the disclosure, in a U.S. Securities and Exchange Commission filing, detailing Berkshire's U.S. common stock investments as of March 31.

-Shares of companies often rise after Berkshire reveals new investments because some investors consider it a vote of confidence by Buffett and try to copy him.
+Shares of companies often rise after Berkshire reveals new stakes because some investors consider it a vote of confidence by Buffett and try to copy him.

-Berkshire did not disclose whether the Charter investment was made by Buffett or one of his portfolio managers, Todd Combs and Ted Weschler.
+Berkshire's regulatory filing did not say whether the Verizon investment was made by Buffett himself, or by one or both of his portfolio managers, Todd Combs and Ted Weschler.

-U.S. regulators require large investors to disclose their stock holdings every quarter, and the disclosures can offer a window to their strategies for buying and selling stocks.
+U.S. regulators require large investors to disclose their stock holdings every quarter, and the disclosures can offer a window into their investment strategies.

-(Reporting by Luciana Lopez and Jonathan Stempel; Additional reporting by Bangalore newsroom; Editing by Dan Grebler and Ken Wills)
+(Reporting by Luciana Lopez and Jonathan Stempel; additional reporting by Marina Lopes in New York and Bangalore newsroom; Editing by Steve Orlofsky and Tom Brown)

 - Investment & Company Information